 This is an interview with Aaron Brachfeld who owns and writes for the Meadowlark Herald and lives in a cooperative in Colorado.
 He is currently building a little house using a Tuff Shed as a boat cabin.

-You mentioned that you live in a Tuff Shed.
-Is it a custom built home or something more similar to the sheds used for gardens?
+Q1: You mentioned that you live in a Tuff Shed.
+Is it a custom built a home or something more similar to the sheds Living used for gardens?

-Is there anything else you can add about the logistics of building a Tuff Shed home or a pre-fab home?
+Q6: Is There anything else you can add about the logistics of building a Tuff Shed home or a pre-fab home?